We’ve produced over 1100 cable TV shows, commercials, public service announcements, documentaries and web videos.

 Similar to buying other products or services, the issue of cost will help shape the discussion towards an achievable goal.

-For example, you won’t be getting A-list actors to appear in your $1000 30-second video.
+For example, you won’t be getting A-list actors to appear in a low budget, 30-second video.

-Some initial considerations can include “What type of video do you need?”
+Some other considerations can include “What type of video do you need?”
 See below for examples.

 If you are interested in videos to support your sales efforts, you may want to think in broad categories, such as which part of the sales process you want to inform: